 What you should do

-You can check if an investment is authorised by visiting the Financial Services Authority consumer website.
+You can check if an investment is authorised by visiting the Financial Conduct Authority Financial Services Register.

 If you think you have fallen victim to a scam, or your name has been used in a scam, contact your local police.